m4fetz/symbol_sync/readme.txt

-Modification of the "Symbol Sync" block for GNU Radio
+Modification of the "Symbol Sync" block of GNU Radio

 Implementation of an OQPSK Timing error detector, proposed by Jinsuk Seong and Hyuckjae Lee.